manujbhardwaj/MovieOn/README.md

 [Project video](https://youtu.be/70mQxQ06naQ)

-The wiki page link to test the project is:
+The wiki page to test the project is as follows:

 [Testing wiki page](https://github.com/manujbhardwaj/MovieOn/wiki/Testing)